bhauman/bhauman.github.com/drafts/housing-bubble.md

 makes all the difference when it comes to living in one of these structures.

-The fabricating of the dome is easier than many of the other alternative structures.
+Fabricating this dome is easier than many of the other alternative structures.
 The materials are easily accessible.
 The corrugated plastic would probably need to be ordered in [bulk](http://corrugatedplastics.net/5mmCorrugatedPlasticSheets.html) and drop shipped but the simplifying properties of the material entirely justify it.
 Everything else is simply sourced through your